emilybrick/emilybrick/README.md

 <br />
 😄 Pronouns: she/her
 <br />
-⚡ Fun fact: if you find a stray dog, I'll foster it 🐶
+⚡ Fun fact: if you find a stray dog, I'll foster it (no really, I will) 🐶